Katmandu bustles, to put it politely.

 One evening in Katmandu, Continue reading

 Muslims have the Taj Mahal and Mecca.
-Catholics have St. Peter’s Cathedral and the Vatican.
+Catholics have St. Peter’s Basilical and the Vatican.

 Jews have a wall.